bhbmaster/rhood/README.md

 In Linux/MAC you can schedule run.sh to run on a crontask.
 On Windows we kick off run.bat to kick off the run.sh:

 * run.sh --> this script runs rhood.py with extra information and saves output to a dated output file and a dated pickle file in archive/output and archive/dat. missing folders are created.
-* run.bat --> not included but you can make it. it should just kick off run.sh with bash (ex: cygwin's bash)
+* run.bat --> batch script to kick off run.sh from windows. not included but you can make it. it just kick off run.sh with cygwins bash

 run.bat would have contents similar to this:

+**run.bat**

 ```batch
 @echo off